 2021 Smart Places Masterclass Series

-Co-hosted with the Australian Computer Society, this series explored core drivers in smart places.
+This Masterclass series, co-hosted with the Australian Computer Society explored core drivers in smart places.

 Relevant sessions include: